Digital economy: Response

 Given its expected broad impact, traditional firms are actively assessing how to respond to the changes brought about by the digital economy.
 For corporations, the timing of their response is of the essence.
 Banks are trying to innovate and use digital tools to improve their traditional business.
 Governments are investing in infrastructure.
 In 2013, the Australian National Broadband Network, for instance, aimed to provide a 1 GB/second download speed fiber-based broadband to 93% of the population over ten years.
 Digital infrastructure is essential for leveraging investment in digital transformation.
-According a survey conducted in 2021, 16% of EU enterprises regard access to digital infrastructure to be a substantial barrier to investment.
+According to a survey conducted in 2021, 16% of EU enterprises regard access to digital infrastructure to be a substantial barrier to investment.

-Access to digital infrastructure is increasing across the European Union, with the great majority of homes now having access to broadband.

 Some traditional companies have tried to respond to the regulatory challenge imposed by the Digital economy, including through tax evasion.
 Due to the immaterial nature of digital activities, these digital multinational enterprises (MNEs) are extremely mobile, which allows them to optimize tax evasion.
 They can carry out high volumes of sales from a tax jurisdiction.
 Concretely, governments face MNE fiscal optimization from companies locating their activity in the countries where tax is the lowest.
 On the other hand, companies can undergo double taxation for the same activity or be confronted with legal and tax vagueness.
 The Conseil National du Numérique concluded that the shortfall in corporate tax gain for Apple, Google, Amazon, and Facebook was worth approximately 500 million euros in 2012.

 According to 55% of businesses surveyed in the European Investment Bank's Investment survey in 2021, the COVID-19 pandemic has increased the demand for digitalization.
 46% of businesses report that they have grown more digital.
 34% of enterprises that do not yet utilise advanced digital technology saw the COVID-19 crisis as a chance to focus on digitisation.
 Firms that have incorporated innovative digital technology are more positive about their industry's and the overall economic condition in the recovery from the COVID-19 pandemic.
 There is, however, a discrepancy between businesses in more developed locations and less developed regions.